 A correct declaration of precedence directives (%left, %nonassoc, %right) in this assignment will help produce these groupings.
-Notice, for instance, that the DOT operator has the highest precedence.
-The (left-associative) PLUS and MINUS operators should have equal precedences, lower than TIMES.
-The EQUALITY and GREATER operators should be non-associative, while ASSIGN is right associative.
-Although the NOT and ASSERT operators are unary (i.e., only have one operand), you can declare them to be right associative for the sake of ordering their precedence.
+Notice, for instance, that the DOT operator has the highest precedence, while the (right-associative) ASSIGN operator has the lowest precedence.
+The (left-associative) PLUS and MINUS operators should have equal precedences.
+The (nonassociative) EQUALITY and GREATER operators should also have equal precedences, though their precedences differ from those of PLUS and MINUS.
+Although the NOT operator is unary (i.e., only has one operand), you can declare it to be right associative for the sake of ordering its precedence.